 Secretary of Education John B. King Jr. talked to the Las Vegas Academy of the Arts in Las Vegas, Nevada on Thursday and emphasized the importance of a well-rounded education for every student in America.
 More, he acknowledged the vital role of the arts in rethinking education.Huffpost Education

-July 21, 2016external resource from U.S. Department of Education, Monthly ESSA Update - July 2016
+September 23, 2016external resource from Department of Education, ESSA Update - September 23, 2016